Hove and Portslade (UK Parliament constituency): Boundaries

+The 2023 Periodic Review of Westminster constituencies, which was based on the ward structure in place at 1 December 2020, left the boundaries unchanged, but the name was changed from Hove to Hove and Portslade.

 The constituency covers Hove and Portslade in the city of Brighton and Hove.

 Constituency profile

 The settlement of Hove is an economically active seaside resort which is both a commuter town and centred in an area of high local employment, stretching from Portsmouth to London Gatwick Airport.
 The seat acted as a barometer of the national result between 1979 and 2015.

+At 8.6% of the population, the Hove and Portslade constituency has the seventh highest proportion of LGBTQ+ people in the country.
+The neighbouring constituencies of Brighton Pavilion & Brighton Kemptown and Peacehaven rank first and second respectively.

 History

 It was not until the 1950 general election, when major boundary changes occurred in Brighton, that Hove acquired a parliamentary seat of its own, having previously been in the former two-seat Brighton constituency.
 Hove was a Conservative stronghold until the 1997 general election, when the Labour Party saw a landslide parliamentary victory and with it, as in Greater London, wide success on the developed East Sussex coast.

 Labour retained the seat, though with narrow majorities, at the 2001 and 2005 general elections.
 The Liberal Democrats including their two predecessor parties amassed their largest share of the vote in 2010 at 22.6% of the vote.
 Mike Weatherley, a Conservative, regained the seat at the 2010 general election.
 Weatherley stood down after one term, and the 2015 election saw Peter Kyle regain the seat for Labour on a 3.1% swing.
 The 2015 result gave the seat the 14th-smallest majority of Labour's 232 seats by percentage of majority.

 Kyle was reelected in 2017 by a margin of 32.6%, a 15.1% swing to Labour; this was not only the biggest margin Labour had ever won Hove by, but the largest margin any MP for Hove had won since 1987.
 The Conservative Party polled its lowest number of votes since 2005 and recorded their lowest percentage of the vote (31.6%) in the constituency since its creation.
-Turnout at the 2017 general election was 77.6%, the highest turnout in the constituency at a General Election since its creation in 1950.
+Turnout at the 2017 general election was 77.6%, the highest turnout in the constituency at a general election since its creation in 1950.

+In the 2024 election,the Greens moved into 2nd place behind Labour, the latter's vote decreasing, but managing their largest majority since they first gained the seat in 1997, and indeed being the largest majority of any seat in South East England.